Immigration And The Prevention Of Insanity (1913)

 As Professor R. Dee.
 Ward has put it, the question is whether the parents of future generations of Americans are to be selected by foreign steamship companies in the interests of their dividends or by American officials in the interests of their race.

-As a result of studies undertaken in Europe, this commission concluded that "with comparatively few exceptions, the emigrant of today is essentially a seller of labor seeking a more favorable market."
+Based on studies undertaken in Europe, this commission concluded that "with comparatively few exceptions, the emigrant of today is essentially a seller of labor seeking a more favorable market."

 At every stage of the immigrant's journey to this country, precautions for his health and welfare are neglected by many steamship companies.
 It required the imposition of a fine of $100 for each offense to deter them from bringing in the open steerage cases of dangerous contagious diseases, the existence of which "could have been detected by a competent medical examination at the ports of embarkation." and even this procedure has been only partially successful.

 Every attempt to better the conditions of steerage passengers is vigorously resisted.
-Every effort to secure more effective legislation to protect the health of immigrants or the exclusion of the mentally or physically diseased has met with their opposition.
+Every effort to secure more effective legislation to protect the health of immigrants or the exclusion of the mentally or physically diseased has met with opposition.

 The exclusion of insane and mentally defective immigrants is a public health question.
 It is not a political question.
 It is only incidentally an economic question, but it affects the welfare of coming generations of Americans as profoundly as any question before the people of this country today.